If you’re a twin or have a sibling similar in age, chances are you were often mistaken for one another growing up.

 Since ETFs are traded like stocks, the minimum amount you need is the price of the single ETF share you’re looking to purchase, plus any commissions your broker charges.
 Most brokers will even offer commission-free ETFs.
 With Ally Invest, you can trade hundreds of commission-free ETFs though a self-directed trading account.

-If you like to take a more hands-off investment approach, you might consider investing in ETFs through an Ally Invest Managed Portfolio.
+If you like to take a more hands-off investment approach, you might consider investing in ETFs through an Ally Invest Robo Portfolio.
 With only a $100 minimum to get started, you can have a professionally-managed portfolio full of diverse ETF investments selected specifically to help you reach your money goals.
 And by opting to allocate 30% of your investment into an interest-bearing cash buffer within your portfolio, you’ll pay $0 in advisor fees.

 If you’re looking to make automatic investments — for a retirement fund or saving for your children’s college — mutual funds are the more suitable option since many of these accounts don’t permit you to invest in ETFs.